daniellerch/stego-retweet/README.md

-# stego-retweet
+# stego-like
-Steganography in Twitter using retweets and matrix embedding
+Steganography in social networks using likes, retweets and other interactions